fiyinfoluwaafol/Wordle/README.md

 # Wordle
  CS100 Project 1 - Wordle (Python)
-This is me testing how Github works to upload my code to what i sessentially the cloud.
+This is me testing how Github works to upload my code to what is essentially the cloud.